cefet-rj-dal/harbinger/examples/anomalies/hanr_ml_svm.md

-# Overview
+SVM regression anomaly detection: Model-deviation detection using ML regression: an SVM forecaster predicts the next value from a sliding window; large prediction errors are flagged as anomalies.
+Implemented via DALToolbox regressors and thresholded with `harutils()`.

-This Rmd demonstrates anomaly detection in a univariate time series using a Support Vector Machine regressor via harbinger's `hanr_ml + ts_svm`.
+Objectives: This Rmd demonstrates anomaly detection in a univariate time series using a Support Vector Machine regressor via harbinger's `hanr_ml + ts_svm`.
 The model learns short-range dynamics to predict the next value; large residuals are flagged as anomalies using an adaptive threshold.
 The workflow is: load packages and data, visualize the series, define and fit the model, run detection, evaluate, and plot results (including residual scores).

 ``` r